 More broadly, the results demonstrate that educational and workplace environments play crucial roles in shaping epistemological beliefs.
 The transition from school to work appears to promote more flexible, pragmatic conceptions of learning and intelligence.
 Classrooms that emphasize practice, reflection, and diverse forms of intelligence can help students develop similar perspectives earlier.
 Likewise, workplaces that encourage questioning, collaboration, and continuous learning can reinforce epistemic autonomy.

-4. Conclusion
+4. Conclusions

 This study examined the epistemological beliefs of college students and employed individuals, exploring how they perceive intelligence, learning, and knowledge.
 The findings revealed both convergence and contrast in their perspectives.
 While students tended to view intelligence as tied to innate talent, academic achievement, and social prestige, reflecting elements of a fixed mindset, employed individuals emphasized persistence, adaptability, and the practical application of knowledge, aligning more closely with growth-oriented and experience-based views.
 These distinctions suggest that beliefs about learning and intelligence evolve alongside life experience and environmental demands.
 The transition from academic settings to professional environments appears to foster greater epistemic autonomy, as individuals learn to value effort, reflection, and adaptability as essential to success.